BSC-ES/pyhanami/docs/source/User-Guide.md

     end_year_pc=year_end_pc,
 )
 ```
+If no years are passed for the EEOFs or the PCs computation, the whole period covered by the simulation dataset is used by default.

-The `bimodal_ISO` class includes methods to visualize and save the results of the analysis.
+Moreover, the `bimodal_ISO` class includes methods to visualize and save the results of the analysis.
 The following shows how to save the computed data and create plots for the EEOFs, the PCs (bimodal indices) for the selected years (`[year_1, year_2, year_3]`), and the frequency of ISO events:

 ```python
 # Save and plot outcome of the bimodal ISO analysis